Mindful Living

 How to Prepare

-• Steep 1 teaspoon of dried motherwort in hot water for 10–15 minutes.
+• Steep 1 tsp dried herb in hot water for 10–15 minutes.

-• Drink 1–2 times a day, especially around menstruation or stressful phases.
+• Drink 1–2 cups daily, especially around menstruation or in stressful times.

 Lemon Balm: The Nervous System Soother